 PaCE Crosswalk for Social Science and Social Emotional Learning Standards Organized by Standards (PDF)

 The PWR Act establishes a voluntary system for school districts to award college and career pathways endorsements on high school diplomas.
-The endorsement will demonstrate students’ readiness for college and careers and completion of instruction and professional learning experiences in a selected career interest area, and incentivize career exploration and development, particularly in highdemand career fields.
-College and career pathway endorsements require an individualized learning plan, careerfocused instruction, career exploration activities and 60 hours of internships or similar experiences.
-State agencies will coordinate with employers in prioritized areas for state economic development to identify minimum career competencies to incorporate into endorsement programs.
+The endorsement will demonstrate students’ readiness for college and careers and completion of instruction and professional learning experiences in a selected career interest area, and incentivize career exploration and development, particularly in high-demand career fields.
+College and career pathway endorsements require an individualized learning plan, career-focused instruction, career exploration activities and 60 hours of internships or similar experiences.
+State agencies and employers are coordinating to identify minimum career competencies to incorporate into endorsement programs.

 The most compelling learning experiences combine appropriate, relevant material and a clear understanding of how skills in high school can be used in the future.
 A major barrier to postsecondary persistence and completion is remedial education, and many Illinois high school graduates require remedial courses in math.
 The PWR act law includes provisions for evaluating students’ math proficiency during junior year.
 Students who are shown ready can decide whether they want to take a math course during senior year.
 Students who aren’t ready can choose from three types of transitional math courses for 12th grade and the content of each course corresponds to the student’s career pathway of interest.

 The STEM Transitional Math course is tailored to career goals that require application of calculus or advanced algebraic skills.
 The Technical Math course is tailored to career goals in technical fields that do not require application of calculus, advanced algebraic, or advanced stats skills.
 The Quantitative/Literacy Stats course is tailored to career goals outside of STEM or Technical – focus on general stats, data analysis, quantitative literacy and problem-solving.

 How are these courses different from typical math programs?